Ambassador Profile – Dr Isabel Beardwood, England

-Hi, I’m Izzy – I am currently studying at the University of Nottingham, UK.
+Hi, I’m Izzy – I am a University of Nottingham graduate.
 I have been a part of The Expedition Project Ambassador team since 2020.

-Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr. Peter Rogers, Ecologists like Terry-Lee Honiball and fellow ambassadors from Nottingham, Edinburgh and RVC, London.
+Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.

 Unlike a lot of people who are on Veterinary course, I decided that I wanted to be a vet relatively late on.
 I went to Zimbabwe with my family on safari when I was 16 and there was a guide/tracker called Richard!
 He was so passionate about the animals and he seemed to have such a strong bond with all of them!
 My love of animals pre-dated this and I have been passionate about animal welfare since I was very young; living in Asia made me realise that we need someone to advocate for animals and try and educate people about their needs!